JonathanGun/Frontend-Mentor-Newsletter-sign-up-form-with-success-message-solution/README.md

 We can decompose a page into smaller and reusable chunks / components.
 We can pass props to the component, make it reactive, and integrate with Svelte directives.

+## Svelte-forms

+Handling forms in svelte is hard (at least that what I feel).
+So I decided to use another dependency (svelte-forms) for handling form validation.

 ## Author

 - [Jonathan Yudi](https://github.com/JonathanGun)